storm-software/stormstack/libs/core/typescript/data-access/README.md

-# core-typescript-data-access
+# core-data-access

 This library was generated with [Nx](https://nx.dev).

 ## Building

-Run `nx build core-typescript-data-access` to build the library.
+Run `nx build core-data-access` to build the library.